-In 2021, we commissioned specialised design and communication support to translate the homelessness prevention material developed by Newcastle City Council into accessible materials that are transferrable to a wider audience.
+In 2021, we commissioned specialist design and communication support to translate the homelessness prevention material developed by Newcastle City Council into accessible materials that are transferrable to a wider audience.

-Alternatively, peer exchanges in another country can take place.
+Alternatively, peer exchanges can take place in another country.
 In 2011, the in-person peer exchange for the Australian winner Housing for Health was organised in Nepal, where the awarded project had already been transferred.

 In 2020, we facilitated a series of online workshops and roundtables with World Habitat Award Gold winner Habitat3, bringing together similar organisations from five countries to facilitate mutual learning on affordable housing provision and funding structures.

-- Other options: hybrid regional knowledge transfer workshops (in-person and/or online), developing educational materials, publications, etc.
+Other options include hybrid regional knowledge transfer workshops (in-person and/or online), developing educational materials, publications, etc.

 In 2020, we funded the role of a community officer to support the Koraga community in India to adopt eco-sensitive livelihood practices, build new homes and organise advocacy efforts to mobilise human and financial resources from different levels of government.

-- Other options: financing capacity building and training activities for staff (i.e. legal support, informatics, media), exchanges with other organisations which managed a change in scale or structure, trainings to reduce the organisation’s carbon footprint, etc.
+Other options include financing capacity building and training activities for staff (i.e. legal support, informatics, media), exchanges with other organisations that have experience of change in scale or structure, training to reduce the organisation’s carbon footprint, etc.

 If you have any questions about the World Habitat exChange programme, or the World Habitat Awards, please contact us.